 You might be surprised at just how fast alcohol begins to take effect.
-According to the National Institute on Alcohol Abuse and Alcoholism, alcohol enters your bloodstream as soon as you take that first sip.
-The effects kick in within about 10 minutes.
+According to the

 The effects and how pronounced they are vary from person to person, but alcohol’s initial effects kick in pretty darn quick, even if you don’t immediately notice them.

 Experts typically talk about alcohol in terms of standard drinks.
 Alcohol content varies significantly between different drinks and brands, so having a standardized idea of what’s in a typical drink helps keep everyone on the same page.

 In the United States, one standard drink contains approximately 0.6 ounces, or 14 grams, of pure alcohol.